isabellachen/mars-rover-challenge/README.md

 # Mars Rover Coding Challenge

+## Running the tests
+Unit tests are with Jest.
+Simply cd into this repo's root and `npm t`.
+The very first test checks that the solution works correctly with the supplied data.

+## Description

 A squad of robotic rovers are to be landed by NASA on a plateau on Mars.

 This plateau, which is curiously rectangular, must be navigated by the rovers so that their on-board cameras can get a complete view of the surrounding terrain to send back to Earth.